Psychology 101 - Introduction to Psychology - Michelle LaBrie

 Confirm your presence in the online classroom:

-In order to accommodate students on the waiting list, you may be dropped from the class if you do not log in and post to the "Roll Call" Discussion Board inside the online classroom by that date and time.
-A student from the waiting list may be added in your place.
+Please note: these deadline are firm in order to accommodate students on the waiting list. thus, you may be dropped from the class if you do not log in and post to the "Roll Call" Discussion Board by the required date and time AND complete the Academic Integrity Module and corresponding quiz.
+A student from the waiting list will then be added in your place.
 Please note: it is the student’s responsibility to drop and withdraw from the course after this point.
 If you no longer wish to continue in the course, please consult Admissions and Records for drop and withdrawal deadline dates and use the online registration system to withdraw.
 It is your responsibility to be accountable for your academic records.
 If you stop participating in the course after the withdrawal date, it may result in a final grade of “FW” or “Failure to Withdraw” on your transcript.

 If the class is closed and you would like to add...

-If you are on the official waiting list, the COC web registration system automatically adds students from the waiting list to the course.
+If you are on the official waiting list, the COC web registration system automatically adds students from the waiting list into the course until the first day of class.
 All wait-listed students will receive priority over those not wait-listed.
 If there is room in the course, I will add students based on their number on the waiting list.
-If you are on the waiting list, please send me an email indicating your interest in adding the course with your COC ID number that will authorize you to add via the COC online registration system, “My Canyons.”
+If you are interested in adding the course, please send me an email indicating your interest in adding the course and your COC student ID number in order to "add authorize you" through the COC online registration system, “My Canyons.”

 Additional Resources